-I am a Master’s level child psychologist trained in the UK and have been a registered member of the Hong Kong Psychological Society [A1] since 2014.
+I am a Master’s level psychologist trained in the UK.
 I also work as a clinical supervisor and parenting coordinator.

 I have over ten years of experience working with children, adolescents and their families within a variety of settings, e.g. private practice, nonprofit sector, social work and school settings in the UK and Hong Kong.

 I am trained to assess the behavioural patterns of children and respond to what they are communicating through their behaviour and play.
 I work with children and adolescents between the ages of 4 and 19 who are experiencing difficulties in parental divorce, bereavement, self-harm, selective mutism, social anxiety, ADHD, and bullying (being the bully or the victim).
 I have a special interest in working with children and young people on the Asperger’s Syndrome spectrum.